efacilitation/eventric/README.md

 **eventric** is a JavaScript Framework (written in CoffeeScript) which helps developers to built modern applications.
 It aims to be an alternative to CRUD-style Frameworks where you put a lot of effort into defining how your data structure has to look like.
 With **eventric** you concentrate on the **behaviour** of your application and build your business on it.

-The **eventric** philosopy is to emphasize Domain-driven design, Event-driven architecture and Task-based UIs.
+The **eventric** philosophy is to emphasize Domain-driven design, Event-driven architecture and Task-based UIs.

 ## Features